Credit Limit Issues Involving Increases Provided Without Request or ApprovalPage last modified: March 02 2022

 Understanding the Collection Problems Arising From Increased Spending Limits As Provided Without Request or Approval

-Lenders, such as credit card providers or businesses who extend credit on an account, may create significant credit risk exposures, such as the loss of the right to sue for unpaid balances, by increasing credit limits without a request to do so or without the express approval of the debtor.
+Lenders, such as credit card providers or businesses who extend credit on an account, may create significant credit risk exposures, including loss of right to collect excess sums, when credit limits are increased without receiving a request from the debtor or without receiving express approval of the debtor.

 Despite that cases for unpaid balances on credit cards or other accounts are very commonly litigated, there are very few cases that review the issue of whether a debtor may be held legally liable for unpaid balances that arise from charges upon credit that were over and above an agreed credit limit that was increased without the request or the approval of the debtor.
 The rarity of cases on the issue, despite the likelihood that the issues arises frequently, suggests that many such cases are settled prior to a court trial; however, one such case was the matter of Bank of Montreal v.
 Gobran, 2015 CanLII 71782 wherein it was said:

 15. The Small Claims Court sees many debt claims based on credit card accounts.
 I have seen challenges to unsolicited credit limit increases pleaded by defendants in other cases but I am not aware of any such case having gone to trial.
 Neither party was aware of any prior judicial decision dealing with this issue and so far as I am aware there is none.
 Nor was I referred to any legislation which might affect this issue and I am aware of none.